 If you’re running any form of PPC advertising, you do need to have a good understanding of the platforms and processes.

-But if you’re looking to become an expert in Google Ads, you’ll need to set aside a couple of years.
+But if you want to become an expert in Google Ads, you’ll need to set aside a few years.
 It’s all about execution and learning from your results.
 And as we all know, experience is worth much more than any certificate.